 CEO and managing director Other executives

 Туре Services contract Employment contract

 Duration Ongoing Ongoing

 Notice by Executive 3 months 3 months

-Notice by Lynas 6 months Termination without notice for serious misconduct 3 - 6 months Termination without notice for serious misconduct
+Notice by 6 months 3 - 6 months

+Lynas Termination without notice for serious misconduct Termination without notice for serious misconduct

-Treatment of incentives on termination: On resignation, then unless otherwise determined by the Board (in its discretion), the unvested performance rights will continue to be subject to the rules of the LTI Plan until the vesting date, at which time the performance rights will vest in accordance with the rules of the LTI Plan.
-The Board may exercise its discretion to cancel the performance rights, except where the participant has been retrenched where On resignation, then unless otherwise determined by the Board (in its discretion), the unvested performance rights will continue to be subject to the rules of the LTI Plan until the vesting date, at which time the performance rights will vest in accordance with the rules of the LTI Plan.
-The Board may exercise its discretion to cancel the performance rights, except where the participant has been retrenched where
+Treatment of incentives on termination which time the performance rights will vest in ac the rules of the LTI Plan until the vesting date, at cordance with the rules of the LTI Plan.

-cancellation will occur within 36 months of the Board's decision.
+has been retrenched where cancellation will occ the performance rights, except where the participant cur within 36 months of the Board's decision.